How to Get a North Carolina Drivers License Reinstated After a DWI

 Next, your hearing will be scheduled, during which time you can present witnesses who can help prove your good character and sobriety.
 Before you apply for a hearing, you should ask yourself if you are currently drinking, whether there is alcohol in your home, if you own a car, and if you have people who are willing to testify on your behalf.
 The lawyers of Mulligan Attorneys, can help you answer these questions and move forward in a way that is both legal and logical.

 DWI Refusal Revocation Hearing

 In the state of North Carolina, every driver charged with a DWI is asked to submit to breathalyzer test which measures your blood alcohol concentration.
 If you refuse this test, then you will lose your driving privileges for one year.

 If this is a situation you are facing, there are options.
 You can apply for a DMV Refusal Revocation Hearing, during which you will be able to present evidence that you didn’t willfully refuse the test, that the test was performed incorrectly, or that the officer did not have probable cause to demand the test.
-Mulligan Epstein Attorneys can guide you through this process, determine if you have a valid case, and help you get your license reinstated.
+Mulligan Attorneys, can guide you through this process, determine if you have a valid case, and help you get your license reinstated.

 Because each hearing is a serious matter, and because it is imperative to get your license reinstated so you can drive legally and safely, it’s important to be prepared and supported throughout this process.
-If your license has been suspended for any reason and you’re ready to get it back, contact Mulligan Epstein Attorneys and take your first steps today.
+If your license has been suspended for any reason and you’re ready to get it back, contact Mulligan Attorneys, and take your first steps today.